Blitz72/Go/README.md

 Nothing to see here.
 ====================

-It is not mardown madness around here, baby!
+It is not markdown madness around here, baby!
 --------------------------------------------